incremental goal setting

 Increase the weight for weighted dips by 20 pounds within three months.

-Now, let’s apply the incremental goal setting principles and let’s split it into manageable steps.
+Now, let’s apply the incremental goal setting principles and let’s split this quarterly goal into manageable steps.

 Milestone 1: Determine my current maximum weight for dips